LeanEngine Plans and Prices

 If you don't want to be billed anymore, please make sure that all the standard instances in the production environment of your application are deleted.
 You will still have your trial instance available.

-- A trial instances will start sleeping if no request is made in the past 30 minutes.
+- A trial instance will start hibernating if no request is made in the past 30 minutes.

-- If a trial instance has run more than 18 hours in the past 24 hours, it will be forced to sleep and incoming requests will receive
+- If a trial instance has run more than 18 hours in the past 24 hours, it will be forced to hibernate and incoming requests will receive

 503as the error code.
 You can view error logs in your app's Dashboard > LeanEngine > Statistics.